jtruong1/wordle-clone-api/README.md

 $ cp .env.example .env
 ```

 Some core settings such as `APP_PORT` and `SESSION_SECRET` may be modified in `.env` if you wish to fine-tune the default configuration.
-Deployment to Heroku is supported out of the box, however it is recommended to configure `SESSION_SECRET` for production regardless on how you are deploying the project.
+Deployment to Heroku is supported out of the box, however it is recommended to configure `SESSION_SECRET` for production regardless of how you are deploying the project.

 # Endpoints
 ### GET - `/word`